leiferksn/move-media-joomla-to-wp/README.md

 # move-media-joomla-to-wp

-The Spring Boot Application transfers Joomla 3.x content into Wordpress.
+The application migrates Joomla 3.x content to Wordpress.

 ## Structure

-Classic DAO layer with a Service layer to extract content from Jooomla database structure and insert data to WordPress data repository.
+The application uses Spring Boot.
+It consist of a classic DAO layer with a Service layer to extract content from Joomla database structure and insert data to WordPress data repository.
+Services are called by Spring Boot main class.

+## Buidling

+Gradle is used as a build tool

+## Data

+For running the integration tests and executing the migration two docker mysql images are used.